So What’s The Deal With Hard Water And Our Scalps?

 So…WTF is hard water?

-In a nutshell, hard water is water that has high mineral content.
-It’s formed when water percolates through deposits of limestone, chalk, or gypsum, which are largely made up of calcium and magnesium carbonates, bicarbonates, and sulfates.
+In a nutshell, hard water is water that has a high mineral content.
+It’s formed when water percolates through deposits of limestone, chalk, or gypsum, which are largely made up of calcium and magnesium carbonates, bicarbonates, and sulphates.
 This ultimately leaves a thick residue of gunk on your taps and bathroom tiles.
 The residue it leaves isn’t restricted to taps though.
 It stays on your hair and skin, too.
-That happens because the minerals in hard water react with sulfates in your shampoo and form this soapy white scum which leads to additional buildup on the scalp and hair strands.
+That happens because the minerals in hard water react with sulphates in your shampoo and form this soapy white scum which leads to additional buildup on the scalp and hair strands.

 How can you tell if someone has hard water buildup on their hair?

-Brittany Da Silva, co-founder of HAIRGOD tells me, “Hard water deposits minerals in your hair every time you wash it and, over time, this can severely damage your hair.
+Brittany Da Silva, co-founder of HAIRGOD, also tells me, “Hard water deposits minerals in your hair every time you wash it and, over time, this can severely damage your hair.
 It may not always be visible to the human eye if someone has hard water build-up on their hair, but some things to look out for include:

 • excessive dryness